-A slight odor coming from your dog’s ears might just mean that they are due for a thorough ear cleaning — however, if the odor doesn’t change — it could be a sign of something more serious.
+A slight odor coming from your dog’s ears might mean that they are due for a thorough ear cleaning.
+However, if the odor doesn’t change, it could be a sign of something more serious.

-If you notice a persistent foul or unpleasant odor coming from your dog’s ears, even after cleaning, it’s likely that your dog is experiencing some sort of ear infection.
+If you notice a persistent foul or unpleasant odor coming from your dog’s ears, even after cleaning, your dog is likely experiencing some sort of ear infection.
 Certain signs and symptoms can help you determine which type of infection your dog might have acquired.
 We’ll help you identify these signs and symptoms, how you can prevent them, and how to treat them accordingly.

-What is it and how is it caused?
-This type of ear infection is an inflammation of a dog’s external ear canal which can be very irritating for them.
-It is most commonly caused by allergies, mites or too much moisture in their ears due to bathing or swimming which creates bacteria or fungus.
-Long eared dogs — like Bassett Hounds, Spaniels or Retrievers, for example — are more genetically prone to outer ear infections.
+This type of ear infection is an inflammation of a dog’s external ear canal, which can irritate them.
+It is most commonly caused by allergies, mites, or too much moisture in their ears due to bathing or swimming, creating bacteria or fungus.
+Long-eared dogs — like Bassett Hounds, Spaniels, or Retrievers, for example — are more genetically prone to outer ear infections.

-Prevention: Prevention of otitis externa is as simple as routine ear cleaning with a cotton ball and a gentle cleanser (more on this below.)
-Make sure you are removing the extra moisture from their ears with a soft towel or cotton ball after bathing or swimming — a moist environment is the perfect breeding ground for bacteria.
+Prevention of otitis externa is as simple as routine ear cleaning with a cotton ball and a gentle cleanser (more on this below.)
+Ensure you are removing the extra moisture from their ears with a soft towel or cotton ball after bathing or swimming — a moist environment is the perfect breeding ground for bacteria.